Jessica-Lira/TinDog/README.md

 # TinDog
-Done with bootstrap, tinder of dogs
+Made with bootstrap, tinder of dogs